kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-Bookmarklet/README.md

 > A bookmarklet is a bookmark that runs JavaScript instead of loading a webpage.
 > What happens when you click a bookmarklet?
-> Web browsers have other ways to run JavaScript too.
+> Web browsers have other ways to run JavaScript, too.

-The landing page has a bookmarklet which is obviously javascript.
+The landing page has a bookmarklet, which is obviously JavaScript.

 ![landing](./landing.png)

-If you click in the box it copies it to the clipboard.
+Clicking in the box copies its contents to the clipboard.

 ![copy](./copy.png)